bosborne/BioPythonUtils/README.md

 #### "Genbank To Fasta"

-Converts the selection, 1 or more GenBank format entries, to Fasta format.
+Creates Fasta format records from the selection, 1 or more GenBank format entries.

 ### Issues